amloveyweb/amloveyweb.github.io/_pages/uCodeEditor/features.md

 ### Open uCodeEditor

-Two ways can archive this:
+Two ways can do this:

-1. Via __Tools__ -> __uCodeEditor__ -> __uCodeEditor__
+1. Via menu __Tools__ -> __uCodeEditor__ -> __uCodeEditor__
 2. Open any script files will open uCodeEditor if it's not opened

 ### Open File In uCodeEditor

-Beside double click a script file in Project Window, below action will open file in uCodeEditor too:
+In addition to double click a script file in Project window, below action will open file in uCodeEditor:

-1. Via right-click dropdown context menu item `Open in uCodeEditor` in Project Window
+* Via right-click dropdown context menu item `Open in uCodeEditor` in Project window
-2. Double click the script references in Componment inside Inspector
+* Double click the script references in Componment inside Inspector
-3. Click the `Open...` button in Inspector
+* Click the `Open...` button in Inspector
-4. Use `Go to File...` command to open a file
+* Use `Go to File...` command to open a file
-5. Use `Open File...` command to oepn a file
+* Use `Open File...` command to oepn a file

 ### Command Palette